NorfairKing/dekking/README.md

 Dekking is a next-generation coverage report tool for Haskell.
 It is implemented as a GHC plugin, as opposed to [HPC](https://hackage.haskell.org/package/hpc), which is built into GHC.

-Current status: Ready to try out!
+Current status: Used in Prod in all my products.

 ## Strategy